 Please note that while we make every effort to run all listed modules each year and to place you in your first preference, we cannot guarantee this outcome.
 Some modules have a quorum.
 This means there is a minimum threshold for the module to run in a given academic year.
+Some modules are also shared with other MPhil programmes, and have a maximum capacity limit.

-Thematic Options Michaelmas Term
+Themes Michaelmas Term